junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "So?
 I don't give a rat's ass about how comfortable he is."
 Dean raises an eyebrow.

 Sam sighs.
 "We still need his help.
 And he needs to be *willing* to help.
-The least we can do is not to make him more pissed."
+The least we can do is not to piss him off more than he already is."

 Cas chimes in just in time, not very helpfully, "That would be a very difficult thing to do."
 He meets the brothers' eyes, then adds, "Considering how angry he already was, and he would very much like to kill all of us as soon as he could.
 Just saying."

 Dean forces a smile.
 "Good to know.
 Now can we go?"

 Sam moves toward backseat door, while Crowley and Rowena are just about to walk away.
-Dean points at their back: "Not so soon."
+Dean points at their backs: "Not so soon."

-Crowley grudges, "What?!
+Crowley grumbles with grudge, "What?!
 Thought you got your reward already, I didn't even argue for a share.
 Still can't get a day off?"

 Dean takes a breath to make the smile on his face looks slightly more genuine.
 Then tells them, "We might still need some more of your help."

 Crowley snaps grumpily, "What am I, 911?"

 Dean looks at Rowena, trying his best smile given the circumstance.
-Rowena rolls her eyes, and says tiredly, "What he said."
+Rowena rolls her eyes, limping with her high heels in her hand, and says tiredly, "What he said."

 Sam helps out, "Once we're done with him, he's all yours.
 Revenge or anything, whatever you want."